-Call: INDUSTRY-HADEA Specific conditions Indicative budget The total indicative budget for the topic is EUR 24.00 million.
-Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: To increase EU resilience in raw materials supply chains and thus reduce the serious risk to the Union's strategic assets, economic and societal interests, autonomy and security associated with the current EU reliance on a few third countries for critical raw materials, by increasing sustainable and responsible sourcing of primary and secondary raw materials necessary to enable the green and digital transition and in alignment with the objectives of the Critical Raw Materials Act 48, participation in this topic is limited to legal entities established in Member States, associated countries, OECD countries, African Union Member States, MERCOSUR, CARIFORUM, Andean Community and countries with which the EU has concluded strategic partnerships on raw materials.
-The choice of these countries was made taking into consideration the development of strategic international partnerships on raw materials and avoidance of reinforcing existing over-dependencies, as well as the importance of involving partners committed to pursuing open trade in such materials.
+Call: INDUSTRY Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 8.00 million would allow these outcomes to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+Indicative budget The total indicative budget for the topic is EUR 24.00 million.
+Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: To increase EU resilience in raw materials supply chains and thus reduce the serious risk to the Union's strategic assets, economic and societal interests, autonomy and security associated with the current EU reliance on a few third countries for critical raw materials, by increasing sustainable and responsible sourcing of primary and secondary raw materials necessary to enable the green and digital transition and in alignment with the objectives of the Critical Raw Materials Act , participation in this topic is limited to legal entities established in Member States, associated countries, OECD countries, African Union Member States, MERCOSUR, CARIFORUM, Andean Community and countries with which the EU has concluded strategic partnerships on raw materials as well as trade agreements (or association/economic partnership or equivalent agreements, including the new Clean Trade and Investment Partnerships) containing raw materials cooperation provisions (i.e. Energy and Raw materials chapters) .
+The choice of these countries was made taking into consideration the development of strategic international partnerships on raw materials and avoidance of reinforcing existing overdependencies, as well as the importance of involving partners committed to pursuing open trade in such materials.
 Proposals including legal entities which are not established in the countries that fall under the criteria above will be ineligible.
-Any activity aimed at deploying subliminal techniques beyond a person's consciousness, exploiting any of the vulnerabilities of a specific group of persons and at using emotion recognition systems will be ineligible.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-"African Union member states" includes countries whose membership has been temporarily suspended.
 Technology Readiness Level Activities are expected to achieve TRL 6-7 by the end of the project - see General Annex B. Exceptional page limits to proposals/applications In order to include a business case and exploitation strategy, as outlined in the introduction to this Destination, the page limit in part B of the General Annexes is exceptionally extended by 3 pages.